Business Loans

 S corporation

-To form an S-corp, shareholders would have to file articles of incorporation with the secretary of state.
+To form an S-corp, shareholders must file articles of incorporation with the secretary of state.
 Like a C-corp, an S-corp provides limited liability for owners, meaning they are not responsible for the company’s debts.
-But an S-corp cannot have more than 100 shareholders, and all shareholders must be U.S. citizens.
+But an S-corp cannot have over 100 shareholders, and all shareholders must be U.S. citizens.

-An S-corp is considered a pass-through entity, like a partnership, and does not pay corporate taxes.
-The company’s profit and losses are passed through to shareholders’ individual income taxes, and their portion is taxed at the personal income tax rate.
-Some states impose a second tax on S-corps, so you may not be able to completely avoid double taxation.
+Like a partnership, an S-corp is considered a pass-through entity and doesn’t pay corporate taxes.
+The company’s profit and losses pass through to shareholders’ individual income tax returns, and their portion is taxed at the personal income tax rate.
+Some states impose a second tax on S-corps, so you may not be able to avoid double taxation completely.

 loading image